dtcenter/ufs-case-studies/docs/source/2019Barry.rst

       Time series of the vortex maximum surface wind speed (WS, left panel) and minimum mean sea level pressure (MSLP, right panel)

-    * The peak wind speeds at the vortex center in MRW_GFSv15p2 (58 kts) SRW_RRFSv1alpha (58 kts) are closer to Best Track (67 kts) compared with SRW_GFSv15p2 (52 kts).
+    * The peak wind speeds at the vortex center in MRW_GFSv15p2 (58 kts) and SRW_RRFSv1alpha (58 kts) are closer to Best Track (67 kts) compared with SRW_GFSv15p2 (52 kts).
-    * Both two physics compsets simulate the minimum sea level pressure relatively well.
+    * Both physics suites simulate the minimum sea level pressure relatively well.
 The results from SRW app v1.0 slightly overestimate the minimum sea level pressure.

 ====================================